hamvocke/hamvocke.github.io/_drafts/testing_java.md

 **TODO: more literature about testing, unit testing etc. (Meszaros?, Writing OO Software guided by tests)**

 ## The Test Pyramid
 If you want to get serious about automated tests for your software there is one key concept that you should stick to: the **test pyramid**.
 Mike Cohn came up with this concept in his book [Succeeding with Agile](https://www.amazon.com/dp/0321579364/ref=cm_sw_r_cp_dp_T2_bbyqzbMSHAG05).
-It's a great visual metaphor telling you that you should think about different layers of testing.
-On top of that it tells you how big each of these layers should roughly be.
+It's a great visual metaphor telling you to think about different layers of testing and how much testing to do on each layer.

 Mike Cohn's original testing pyramid consists of three layers that your test suite should consist of (bottom to top):